wernerdegroot/applicatives/README.md

 In certain circumstances, the types of `left` and `right` are allowed to diverge as well.
 This is considered to be an advanced feature, but it may be necessary if you want to prevent the execution time overhead of excessive copying.
 See [the implementation of the applicative for `List`](https://github.com/wernerdegroot/applicatives/blob/main/prelude/src/main/java/nl/wernerdegroot/applicatives/prelude/Lists.java) included in the `prelude` module for inspiration.

 ## Lift
-Lifting is a way to "upgrade" a function that works with regular values like `String`s and `Integer`s (usually very easy to write) to a similar function that works with, for example, `CompletableFuture`s like `CompletableFuture<String>`s and `CompletableFuture<Integer>`s instead (which is usually much more tiresome to write).
+Lifting is a way to "upgrade" a function that works with regular values like `String`s and `Integer`s (usually very easy to write) to a similar function that works with, for example, `CompletableFuture`s like `CompletableFuture<String>`s and `CompletableFuture<Integer>`s instead (usually much more tiresome to write).

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────────────────┐